lywang3081/lywang3081.github.io/_pages/about.md

 * 2026/08  I received the NSFC Youth Science Fund (Category B).
 * 2026/08  I will serve as an Area Chair at ICLR 2027.
 * 2026/07  We are organizing the 1st [CL4FMAgents Workshop](https://neurips26-cl4fmagents.github.io/) at NeurIPS 2026.
-* 2026/06  One paper is accepted (in principle) to Nature Communications.
+* 2026/06  One paper is accepted to Nature Communications.
 * 2026/05  Three papers are accepted to ICML.
 * 2026/04  One paper is accepted to Nature Communications.
 * 2026/04  One paper is accepted to Patterns (as the cover).